CivicActions/ssp-toolkit/docs/ssp.md

 ### DM-1: MINIMIZATION OF PERSONALLY IDENTIFIABLE INFORMATION

-> "The organization:
->      a.
-Identifies the minimum personally identifiable information (PII) elements
-> that are relevant
->            and necessary to accomplish the legally authorized purpose of collection;
->      b.
-Limits the collection and retention of PII to the minimum elements
-> identified for the purposes
->            described in the notice and for which the individual has provided consent;
-> and
->      c.
-Conducts an initial evaluation of PII holdings and establishes and
-> follows a schedule for
->            regularly reviewing those holdings [Assignment: organization-defined
-> frequency, at least
->            annually] to ensure that only PII identified in the notice is collected
-> and retained, and that the
->            PII continues to be necessary to accomplish the legally authorized
-> purpose."

 ##### Privacy

 LINCS does not collect or maintain PII and therefore does not directly address this